 Class Leaders is a sequel to IFD168 Becoming Accountable Disciples which must be completed first.
 A password is required to enroll.
 If you completed Becoming Accountable Disciples with BeADisciple, you have already seen the password in that course.

 If you completed Becoming Accountable Disciples locally, you may still enroll in this course.
 Email the instructor with a copy of your Certificate of Completion to receive the password.

-In addition to Blackboard interactions, one (1) optional Zoom meeting will be held on Thursday, November 16, 2023, at time to be determined with learner input at the instructor’s convenience.
+In addition to Blackboard interactions, one (1) optional Zoom meeting will be held the 2nd week on Thursday.
+A time to be announced with learner input and at the instructor’s convenience.
 The meeting will not be recorded.